1 min read

 Red vs Near-Infrared

-Red light (630-660nm) penetrates the skin’s surface.
-It’s what helps with collagen production, wound healing, and that healthy glow people notice after sessions.
+Red light (630-660nm) works at the skin’s surface.
+It stimulates collagen production, speeds wound healing, and improves skin tone.

 What the Research Shows

-This isn’t fringe science.
-NASA studied red light therapy for wound healing in space.
-The research has expanded since then:
+NASA studied red light for wound healing in space.
+Since then, photobiomodulation research has produced consistent findings across multiple applications:

 • Reduced muscle soreness after exercise

-• Better sleep when used in the evening
+• Better sleep quality when used in the evening

-If you want to dig into the research, this NIH review covers the mechanisms.
-But honestly, most people just try it and see how they feel.
+If you want to read the mechanism research, this NIH review covers it in depth.
+Most people skip the paper and just try a session.

 R